owlbarn/owl_serialisation/README.md

 owl-serialisation
 ====

-Functions for serlialising Owl matrices and NDarrays.
+Functions for serlialising Owl matrices and ndarrays.

-At present only [bin_prot](https://github.com/janestreet/bin_prot)-based serialisation for dense matrices is provided.
+At present only [bin_prot](https://github.com/janestreet/bin_prot)-based serialisation for dense matrices and ndarrays is provided.
 See [doc/bin_prot.md](doc/bin_prot.md).

 Other kinds of serialization are expected to be added, such as json,